-- Developing close collaboration through school-to school partnerships enhancing the quality to education for all children. - Aquila school engage in regular peer-to-peer inclusion reviews, involving senior leaders and teaching staff to identify areas to develop their inclusive provision and to help embed evidence-based practices. - SENDCos attending review meetings where they share practices, ideas and solutions through cluster-based. - A regular SENDCo forum to help share best practice and offer support to one another using our existing knowledge base. - The Inclusive Support Services, consisting of an Educational Psychologist, Speech and Language Therapist and an Assistant Educational Psychologist, who offer assessments to help identify children's learning needs - A central offer (link to area on webpage) which schools and parents can use to identify the support available to children in the Trust
+- developing close collaboration through school-to school partnerships enhancing the quality to education for all children. - engaging in regular peer-to-peer inclusion reviews, involving senior leaders and teaching staff to identify areas to develop their inclusive provision and to help embed evidence-based practices. - SENDCos attending cluster-based review meetings where they share practices, ideas and solutions - a regular SENDCo forum to help share best practice and offer support to one another using our existing knowledge base. - the Inclusive Support Services, consisting of an Educational Psychologist, Speech and Language Therapist and an Assistant Educational Psychologist, who offer assessments to help identify children's learning needs. - a central offer (link to area on webpage) which schools and parents can use to identify the support available to children in the Trust.